Neurotrauma and Brain Barriers Research Laboratory

-Dr. Chodobski is an associate professor in the Department of Emergency Medicine and is a trainer in the Molecular Pharmacology and Physiology Graduate Program at Brown University.
+Dr. Chodobski is a professor in the Department of Emergency Medicine and is a trainer in the Molecular Pharmacology and Physiology Graduate Program at Brown University.
 Native of Poland, he received his master's degree in biomedical engineering from the Technical University in Warsaw and a PhD in neuroscience from Medical School of Warsaw.
 He spent two years as a postdoctoral fellow at the Howard Florey Institute of Experimental Physiology and Medicine in Melbourne, Australia.
 He was also a recipient of the Wellcome Trust grant to conduct research in the Department of Physiology at St Thomas's Hospital in London, UK.
 Dr. Chodobski joined the faculty at Alpert Medical School in 1995.
 He is a member of several professional societies and served as a reviewer at various study sections at the NIH.
 He has edited a book on the blood-cerebrospinal fluid barrier.
 His research is supported by NIH.
 In 1999 Dr. Chodobski and his wife Dr. Joanna Szmydynger-Chodobska established a new Gordon Research Conference Series on "Barriers of the CNS."
 This conference has become one of two major international conferences on brain barriers, attracting many scientists in the field from and outside the US.

 Joanna Szmydynger-Chodobska, PhD

-Dr. Szmydynger-Chodobska is an assistant professor in the Department of Emergency Medicine.
+Dr. Szmydynger-Chodobska is an associate professor in the Department of Emergency Medicine.
 Like her husband Dr. Adam Chodobski, she is native of Poland.
 She received her master's degree in biology from Warsaw University and a PhD in neuroscience from Medical School of Warsaw.
 She pursued her pre-doctoral training at the Howard Florey Institute of Experimental Physiology and Medicine in Melbourne, Australia, where she accompanied her husband, working on water and electrolyte balance in the brain.
 Dr. Chodobska joined the faculty at Alpert Medical School in 1995.
 She is a member of several professional societies and published articles in various scientific journals.
 In 1999 Dr. Szmydynger-Chodobska together with her husband Dr. Adam Chodobski established and co-chaired a new Gordon Research Conference Series on "Barriers of the CNS."

 What's Happening in the Lab?